munibinam/munibinam.github.io/_pages/about.md

 ## Personal Interests

-Beyond academic research, I am an avid runner and photographer.
-I have completed multiple marathons and half-marathons, experiences that have taught me the value of persistence and long-term goal setting—qualities that serve me well in research.
-Photography allows me to capture and appreciate the landscapes that are central to my academic work, providing a different perspective on the agricultural and natural systems I study.
-You can view my photography portfolio [here](https://500px.com/p/min233){:target="_blank"}.
+Outside academia, I am an avid runner and photographer, and enjoy exploring new places and landscapes.
+Both photography and running have taught me patience, persistence, and the importance of seeing the bigger picture, skills that I try to incorporate into my research work.
+You can see some of my photos [here](https://500px.com/p/min233){:target="_blank"}.

 ---

 <div class="connect-section">
-  <h3>Academic Collaboration</h3>
+  <h3>Let's Collaborate</h3>
-  <p>I welcome opportunities to discuss research collaborations, methodological approaches, or policy applications of my work.
-Whether you are a fellow researcher, policy analyst, or practitioner interested in climate adaptation, I would be pleased to connect.</p>
+  <p>I welcome opportunities to discuss research collaborations or policy applications of my work.
+Whether you are a fellow researcher, policy analyst, or anyone interested in my work, I would be glad to connect.</p>

   <div class="connect-links">
     <strong>Email:</strong> <a href="mailto:munib.inam@uky.edu">munib.inam@uky.edu</a><br>